VeriGu/spoq2/preprocessing/README.md

 Under any directory, run `extract-info.sh /path/to/IR`.

 Two files will be generated under the current working directory.
 The datatype file (ready for `gen-layer.py`) and the machine file (requiring manual modifications).

+## Generate layer config

+Under any directory, run

+``python3 gen-layer.py /path/to/json/version/ir /path/to/top/bottom/config [list of file]``

+For example. to generate a config for the container, run

+``python3 gen-layer.py rmm-opt.linked.ir2json.json top-bottom.json coq/datatype.pure.v coq/machine.pure.v``

+under the rcsm-rmm/verification directory.

+(See rcsm-rmm/verification/README.md for a step-by-step guide to generate layer config for the container.)